ArlandMv/IPIngenieria-ng20-TailwindV4-CI-AI-n8n/README.md

-# IPIngeniería.net Landing Page
+# IPIngeniería.cl Single Page Application (SPA)

-This project is a professional, responsive landing page for IPIngeniería.net, a Chilean engineering and IT consulting firm.
+This project is a professional, responsive Landing Page for better leads conversion.
+Its primary purpose is to serve as a dynamic and interactive landing page to showcase the company's IT services, expertise, and client testimonials, providing a clean user experience.

+## Project Overview

+This SPA aims to provide a comprehensive digital presence for IPIngeniería.cl.
+It is designed with a focus on performance, accessibility, and maintainability, utilizing modern web technologies to deliver a fast and engaging user interface.

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.1.4.

-## Development Strategy

-Our development strategy for this landing page followed an iterative approach, breaking down the project into smaller, manageable components.
-We adopted a Test-Driven Development (TDD) methodology, writing unit tests for each component before implementing the component's code.
-This approach helps ensure code quality and maintainability.

 ## Technologies Used

+**Frontend:**
 This project is built using the following technologies:

-- **Framework:** Angular 20+ - A powerful platform for building modern web applications.
+- **Framework:** Angular 20.1.4.+ - A powerful platform for building modern web applications.
 - **Language:** TypeScript - A typed superset of JavaScript that enhances code quality and maintainability.
 - **Styling:** Tailwind CSS - A utility-first CSS framework that enables rapid and efficient styling.
 - **Reactive Programming:** RxJS - A library for handling asynchronous data streams with observables.